wwsyan/SB3_practice/README.md

 # SB3_practice
 Long-term collection of RL practice in the framework of Stable Baselines 3.
-I will make sure that each example is not the same, each has different processing details (except "hello world" enviroment Cartpole and Lunarlander).
+I will make sure that each example is not the same, each has different processing details (except "hello world" enviroments: Cartpole and Lunarlander).

 Lastest version of SB3: [Installation](https://stable-baselines3.readthedocs.io/en/master/guide/install.html).